lingeringwillx/Refpack-QFS-Resources/README.md

 #### Resources

-[Niotso Wiki](http://wiki.niotso.org/RefPack): Generic information on the compression.
+[Niotso Wiki](http://wiki.niotso.org/RefPack): Generic information on the compression algorithm.

 [Explanation of The LZ77/LZSS Compression](https://go-compression.github.io/algorithms/lzss/): Refpack/QFS is based on this compression.